npgsql/doc/conceptual/EFCore.PG/mapping/range.md

 PostgreSQL has the unique feature of supporting [*range data types*](https://www.postgresql.org/docs/current/static/rangetypes.html).
 Ranges represent a range of numbers, dates or other data types, and allow you to easily query ranges which contain a value, perform set operations (e.g. query ranges which contain other ranges), and other similar operations.
 The range operations supported by PostgreSQL are listed [in this page](https://www.postgresql.org/docs/current/static/functions-range.html).
 The Npgsql EF Core provider allows you to seamlessly map PostgreSQL ranges, and even perform operations on them that get translated to SQL for server evaluation.

 In addition, PostgreSQL 14 introduced *multiranges*, which are basically sorted arrays of non-overlapping ranges with set-theoretic operations defined over them.
 Most range operators also work on multiranges, and they have a few functions of their own.
-Multirange support in the EF Core provider was introduced in version 6.0.0.

 ## Ranges